ABF-QC/Final_Project/README.md

 - Extreme temperature, above 35 °C, is not new.
 It used to happens once every 15 to 40 years.
 Since the 2000's, the warm cycle last la few years, producing such extreme temperature a few years in a row.
 - There are significantly more days yearly with temperature above 30°C, since the 2000's.
 - There are more days yearly above 0 °C.
-- There less days yearly with extreme cold temperature, such with maximum temperature below -20 °C.
+- Since the 1980's, there less and less days yearly with extreme cold temperature, such with maximum temperature below -20 °C.

 </br>